-Under the Bipartisan Budget Act of 2015, any IRS audit adjustments to items of income, gain, loss, deduction or credit of a partnership (and any partner's distributive share thereof) are now determined, and taxes, interest or penalties attributable thereto are assessed and collected, at the partnership level.
-Any such audit adjustments could result in partnerships in which we directly or indirectly invest being required to pay additional taxes, interest and penalties as a result of an audit adjustment, and we, as a direct or indirect partner of those partnerships, could be required to bear the economic burden of those taxes, interest and penalties even though we, as a REIT, may not otherwise have been required to pay additional corporate-level taxes as a result of the related audit adjustment.
-Investors are urged to consult their tax advisors with respect to these new partnership audit provisions and their potential impact on their investment in our securities.
+Under the rules applicable to U.S. federal income tax audits of partnerships, any IRS audit adjustments to items of income, gain, loss, deduction or credit of a partnership (and any partner's distributive share thereof) are determined, and taxes, interest or penalties attributable thereto are assessed and collected, at the partnership level.
+Any such audit adjustments could result in the Operating Partnership or any other partnerships in which we directly or indirectly invest being required to pay additional taxes, interest and penalties as a result of an audit adjustment, and we, as a direct or indirect partner of those partnerships, could be required to bear the economic burden of those taxes, interest and penalties even though we, as a REIT, may not otherwise have been required to pay additional corporate-level taxes as a result of the related audit adjustment.
+Investors are urged to consult their tax advisors regarding these partnership audit provisions and their potential impact on their investment in our securities.